avinash2196/CarbCalculator/README.md

-# StoryTellerAndroid
+# FoodCarbCalculator
-StoryTeller app for android using chat gpt
+FoodCarbCalculator app for android using chat gpt